abacusorg/fast-cksum/README.md

 with this utility and they can be verified by end users with GNU cksum (which, as part of GNU coreutils, is already installed on most Linux systems).

-In particular, this code directly uses [Stephan Brumme's Fast CRC32 code](https://github.com/stbrumme/crc32) as the core of its CRC32 functionality, but with newly computed lookup tables and a slightly modified algorithm to match cksum.
+In particular, this code uses [Stephan Brumme's Fast CRC32 code](https://github.com/stbrumme/crc32) as the core of its CRC32 functionality, but with newly computed lookup tables and a slightly modified algorithm to match cksum.